itstommymorgan/vim_config/README.markdown

 for files in your current working directory.
 Command-T is a plugin that duplicates this functionality - using <Leader>t by default.
 Just start typing and you'll see it in action.
 The config settings I've made are in `vim\config\commandt.vim`.

+### Conque ###

+Conque is awesome.
+It allows you to run (and interact with) any executable inside vim.
+This means that you can run a shell, irb, script/console, or any similar tool inside of a vim buffer.
+I've got a few default bindings set up as follows (each of these, by default, opens the new buffer in a new horizontally-split window):

+* `<Leader>ss` - this starts your `$SHELL` in a new buffer.
+* `<Leader>sc` - this starts `./script/console` in a new buffer.
+* `<Leader>si` - this starts `irb` in a new buffer.
+* `<Leader>sx` - this starts... whatever you want :) it prompts you to enter the executable you want to run, and then starts it in a new buffer.

 ### Endwise ###